Resource theory of heat and work with non-commuting charges: Proof of the AET Theorem

 From the $k$-th bin, we keep $m_{k} L$ number of eigenvalues and throw away the rest, where there are $M_k-m_{k} L \leq L$ many of them; the sum of the eigenvalues that are thrown away in this step is bounded by

 \end{enumerate} Hence, for sufficiently large $n$ the sum of the eigenvalues thrown away in the last three steps is bounded by

-The kept eigenvalues of all bins form an $L$-fold degenerate unnormalized state of dimension $\sum_{k=0}^{b-1} m_{k} L$ because each eigenvalue has at least degeneracy of the order of $L$.
-Thus, up to unitary $U^{\dagger}$, it can be factorized into the tensor product of a maximally mixed state $\tau$ and unnormalized state $\omega'$ of dimensions $L$ and $\sum_{k=0}^{b-1} m_{k} $, respectively.
+\zk{Therefore, there are only left $b$ different eigenvalues where the $k$-th eigenvalue has degeneracy of $m_k L$ for $k=0,1,\cdots, b-1$.} In other words, the eigenvalues of all bins that are not thrown away in these three steps, form an $L$-fold degenerate unnormalized state of dimension $\sum_{k=0}^{b-1} m_{k} L$ because each eigenvalue has at least degeneracy of the order of $L$.
+Thus, up to a unitary $U^{\dagger}$, it can be factorized into the tensor product of a maximally mixed state $\tau$ and an unnormalized state $\omega'$ of dimensions $L$ and $\sum_{k=0}^{b-1} m_{k} $, respectively.
 From Eq. (\ref{m_k}), the dimension of $\omega'$ is bounded by

 Then, let $\omega =\frac{\omega'}{\Tr(\omega')}$ and define